Murders of Kerry Graham and Francine Trimble: Facial reconstructions

 This entire process was covered by the BBC America network, who had paid to have the victims' skeletalized remains exhumed in 2011 in order to produce a documentary detailing ongoing cold case investigations within the United States and worldwide as part of a series they had commissioned titled Naming the Dead.
-This documentary had detailed just how the National Center for Missing & Exploited Children utilize modern technology, the work of forensic artists, the Internet, and general law enforcement determination in the hopes of identifying unidentified child murder victims, and the methods currently used to do so, with these two decedents intended as being the primary case focused upon within this program within the series.
+This documentary had detailed just how the NCMEC utilize modern technology, the work of forensic artists, the Internet, and general law enforcement determination in the hopes of identifying unidentified child murder victims, and the methods currently used to do so, with these two decedents intended as being the primary case focused upon within this program within the series.
 (Note: At the time of the 2012 forensic reconstruction of the victims' faces, a tooth belonging to neither victim was found with their remains.
 This tooth—the structure of which was described as being "unique" to individuals of Native American or Asian heritage—was also examined.
 A DNA examination of the tooth confirmed it had belonged to an individual of one of these heritages.
 Nonetheless, authorities were unsure whether this tooth had belonged to an individual involved in the murders, or if it had been inadvertently placed within evidence storage alongside the victims' remains.)